New Lab

 For the build-out of the New Lab carried out by Marvel Architects, both the building’s architectural attributes and the legacy of fabrication are taken into account.
 Photo courtesy of the Brooklyn Navy Yard Archive.

-Single story build-outs mimic the stacks of raw materials and fabrication stations that once lined the naval machine shop, framing a central corridor and the industrial doors at both ends of 350’ long building. ©David Sundberg/ESTO
+Single story build-outs mimic the stacks of raw materials and fabrication stations that once lined the naval machine shop, framing a central corridor and the industrial doors at both ends of 350 foot long building. ©David Sundberg/ESTO

 The exterior corrugated steel envelope and steel industrial windows were severely deteriorated after decades of limited use.
-The existing interior is a single level slab with a single 4,000sf elevated mezzanine.
+The existing interior is a single level slab with a single 4,000 square foot elevated mezzanine.

 Construction

-New second floor area greatly expanded the existing mezzanine, with upper mezzanines built into the overhead roof structure.
-32,000sf of new floor area was constructed.
+The new second floor area greatly expanded the existing mezzanine, with upper mezzanines built into the overhead roof structure.
+32,000 square feet of new floor area was constructed.

 Circulation